sushiroll4093/clone/Production Start.md

 Configuring Postgres
 -----------------

-You'll want to set up a Canvas user inside of Postgres. e that in the below commands, you'll want to replace *localhost* with the hostname of the server Canvas is running on, if Canvas is running on a different server than Postgres.
+You'll want to set up a Canvas user inside of Postgres.
+Note that in the below commands, you'll want to replace *localhost* with the hostname of the server Canvas is running on, if Canvas is running on a different server than Postgres.

 Ubuntu 12.04 tips
 ----------------